rust-lang/reference/src/expressions.md

 When resolving method calls on an expression of type `A`, Rust will use the following order:
-1. Methods defined on `A`, with a `self`, `&self` or `&mut self` receiver.
+1. Inherent methods, with receiver `A`, `&A`, `&mut A`.
-1. Methods defined by traits, with receiver of type `A`.
+1. Trait methods with receiver of type `A`.
-1. Methods defined by traits, with receiver of type `&A`.
+1. Trait methods with receiver of type `&A`.
-1. Methods defined by traits, with receiver of type `&mut A`.
+1. Trait methods with receiver of type `&mut A`.
 1. If it's possible, Rust will then repeat steps 1-5 with `<A as std::ops::Deref>::Target`, and insert a dereference operator.

-Note, in steps 2-4 the trait doesn't have to be implemented by `A`, for example in step 3 the trait could be implemented for `&A` and with the method taking `self`.
+Note: in steps 1-4 the method doesn't have to be implemented on `A`.
+For example in step 3 the trait could be implemented for `&A` with the method taking `self`.
 If a step is reached where there is more than one possible method, then it is a compiler error.
 To resolve this use THIS ISN'T IN THE REFERENCE!!!!!!!!

 ```rust
 let pi: Result<f32, _> = "3.14".parse();